nus-cs2103-AY2425S1/ip/docs/README.md

 Expected output:
 ```
-Got it.
+Roger that.
 I've added this task for you
   [D][] Complete tutorial (by: 22 Sept 2024)
 Now you have 1 task in the list.
 ```
-## Adding tasks with Start and end date
+## Adding tasks with start and end date

 Add a task that starts at a specific date and ends at a specific date.